Using Supernovae to Study Cosmology

 Remember Type Ia supernovae:

 the explosion of a ~ 1.4 Msun white dwarf.
-We saw that these supernovae
+These are pretty good

 what we want to use for the redshift-distance test.